-Price weakness: We expect to see price degradation of at least 20% over 2009 levels.
+- Price weakness: We expect to see price degradation of at least 20% over 2009 levels.

-management at the leading PV vendors, with a focus on increasing partnerships with leading EMS firms and on obtaining key talent.
+Therefore, look for continued investment in 2010 in operations management at the leading PV vendors, with a focus on increasing partnerships with leading EMS firms and on obtaining key talent.

 Al Velosa is a Research Director at Gartner Inc. focused on the photovoltaic solar market